varneeth01/Ai-code-analyzer/README.md

 Future Enhancements:
 Future updates will include advanced AI models, expanded language support, and more robust optimization techniques.

-Create a '.env' file to start the project :
+Create a ''.env'' file to start the project :
 - add { Gemini API Key }

 To start project use :
-'npm run dev'
+''npm run dev''